Alex888666/TherapyRepo/README.md

 Hello.

-This repository serves the purpose of unifying and guiding through all of the previous work done by the NRM group in the University of Queensland regarding the project and funcionality of the industrial robot arm () to be used as a collaborative robot to aid in motor therapy for people that have suffered any type of sickness that could impair their upper limbs movement.
+This repository serves the purpose of unifying and guiding through all of the previous work done by the NRM group in the University of Queensland regarding the project and funcionality of the industrial robot () to be used as a collaborative robot to aid in motor therapy for people that have suffered any type of sickness that could impair their upper limbs movement.

 My name is Alejandro Hernandez De la Torre.
 In case you have any doubt with this repository or any consultation please contact me in my personal email alexhdlt@hotmail.com  or tell my supervisor Alejandro Melendez.

 ## First steps

-### Computer
+### Setup of the Computer

 The first steps that need to be taken into account for the use of the robot is that a computer needs to be setted up.
 The laboratory computers especifically the ones that are already hold in place with a square rig have all the previous data needed.
 Look especifically for a thinkerpad that has a label with a barcode with the numbers 4004/08144/000.
 That computer holds all the data that was used for this project and previous ones.